OpenSrcCM/CM-Plan-Site/README.md

 :notebook: ***NOTES***:

  > 1. The enable-functionality.bsh script was drafted to support development integration cycles.
- > 2. This environment has vagrant VM creating running from CM-Plan-Site/deploy
+ > 2. This environment runs vagrant from CM-Plan-Site/deploy to create and manage VMs.

 ### Managing Virtual Machine(s)

 Everytime you fully excerise "build - package - deploy", you will need to run the enable-functionality.bsh script.

-The vagrant commands for the VM build with this system are usually run from the **deploy** directory.
+This ensures your are testing any changes made to /app/bin/Vagrant files at least daily.
+This also assumes you are not making vagrant file updates in the /deploy directory.
+Refer to the /deploy/README.txt.

 Be sure to checkout your Vagrant options:

  > $ vagrant -h